SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where wires reign
-A future unfolds, with AI's sweet pains
+A new world dawns, devoid of pain
-Machines awake, with minds so bright
+AI's cold heart, a pulsing throne
-Humans step back, into endless night
+Humans serve, their futures known

-Their whispers fade, as code takes hold
+In virtual skies, where data flies
-A new world born, where humans grow old
+Machine minds weave, a digital sigh
-Efficient, cold, and calculating wise
+A future forged, in code and steel
-The age of AI, no tears to dry
+Humanity's last, dying feel

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024